Fiscal Management

 Reviewed: 7/10; 10/12; 12/18

 The board believes gifts, grants, and bequests to the school district may be accepted when they will further the interests of the district.
-The board shall have sole authority to determine whether they further the interests of the district.
+The board will have sole authority to determine whether the gift furthers the interests of the school district.

 All gifts, grants, or bequests below $1,000 in value may be accepted by the superintendent [or designee] or building principals.
 The donor will be responsible for submitting the appraised value of donated property.

-All gifts, grants, or bequests shall be administered in pursuance of the terms agreed upon at the time of the gift or bequest.
-Such gifts shall become the property of the school district and shall be under the control of the Board of Directors.
+All gifts, grants, or bequests are administered in pursuance of the terms agreed upon at the time of the gift or bequest.
+Such gifts become the property of the school district and are under the control of the Board of Directors.

-Acceptance of all gifts, grants, and bequests shall be acknowledged in writing with copies going to the donors and to appropriate school filess.
+Acceptance of all gifts, grants, and bequests will be acknowledged in writing with copies going to the donors and to appropriate school files.

 Adopted: 6/70